Tcl_WrongNumArgs - generate standard error message for wrong number of arguments

 name in the error message instead of the abbreviated name that was

 originally passed in.
-Using the above example, let us assume that
+Using the above example, lets assume that

 bar is actually an abbreviation for barfly and the object